Ghostbusters (2016 film): Filming

 Principal photography began on June 17, 2015, in Boston.
 Feig and the set dressers Carolyn Lassek and Claudia Bonfe consulted with MIT physicists on set details before shooting.
 Filming took place in Boston's Chinatown for a few days in early July.
 Hemsworth was spotted filming some scenes on the Ghostbusters bike in August.
 After finishing at the old Naval Air Station in South Weymouth, Massachusetts, filming began in Tribeca in New York City on September 12.
 Three days later, filming took place in Waltham, Massachusetts, and then outside of Columbia University in New York.
 Filming wrapped on September 19 in New York City.
-The subway scenes were filmed on a sound stage, as there is no Seward Street station in the New York City Subway.
+The subway scenes were filmed on a soundstage, as there is no Seward Street station in the New York City Subway.
 Reshoots took place in Los Angeles in May 2016, and included new scenes that served as a metafictional comment on the internet controversy the film aroused.